cscribn/README-one-on-one-work/README.md

 ### Individual Contributor Agenda

 * What topics do you have?
-(E.g., PTO, what's giving/taking energy, or feedback on how I can better support you.)
+(E.g., PTO, what's giving/taking energy.)
-* What progress/accomplishments have you made since our last meeting?
+* What accomplishments have you made since our last meeting?
 * Review long running tickets and prioritize.
-* Review code metrics or show me what you're working on.
+* Review code metrics.
+* What can I help with?

 ### Manager/Lead/Principal Agenda

 * What topics do you have?
-(E.g., PTO, what's giving/taking energy, or feedback on how I can better support you.)
+(E.g., PTO, what's giving/taking energy.)
-* What initiative progress has been made since our last meeting
+* What initiative progress has been made since our last meeting?
+* What accomplishments have you made since our last meeting?
-* Anything else/what can I do better as your manager?
+* What can I help with?

 ### Off-Team Peer Agenda